LispCookbook/cl-cookbook/iteration.md

 **[iterate](https://common-lisp.net/project/iterate/doc/index.html)** is a
-popular iteration macro that aims at being simpler, "lispier" and more predictable than `loop`.
+popular iteration macro that aims at being simpler, "lispier" and more predictable than `loop`, besides being extensible.
 However it isn't built-in, so you have to import it:

     (ql:quickload :iterate)
     (use-package :iterate)